sodiboo/niri-flake/docs.md

 When this is set to an empty attrset `{}`, windows will get to decide their initial width.
 This is not null, such that it can be distinguished from window rules that don't touch this

-See [`programs.niri.settings.layout.preset-column-widths`](#programsnirisettingslayoutpreset-column-widths) for more information.
+See [`layout.preset-column-widths`](#programsnirisettingslayoutpreset-column-widths) for more information.

-You can override this for specific windows using [`programs.niri.settings.window-rules.*.default-column-width`](#programsnirisettingswindow-rulesdefault-column-width)
+You can override this for specific windows using [`window-rules.*.default-column-width`](#programsnirisettingswindow-rulesdefault-column-width)

 <!-- sorting key: programs.niri.settings.i.layout.default-column-width.fixed -->